- Home

 Did War Really Make the Modern State?

-Image courtesy of Real Future.
 The idea of the modern state that exists today never attained fruition until perhaps the 18th century.
+Did war create the modern state?

 The Thirteen Colonies: Was the Declaration of Independence Justified?

-This article examines the debate about whether or not the Thirteen American Colonies were justified in declaring independence from Great Britain.
+Were the Thirteen Colonies in North America justified in declaring independence from Great Britain?

 Andrew Jackson and the Era of the Common Man